noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

    * programmatically apply styles to:
    * + elements with `tabindex=-1` and elements receiving
    * + elements programmatically focused
-   * ++ fk IE: they dont datomatically draw te focus outline for these items *
+   * ++ fk IE: they dont automatically draw the focus outline for these items *
    * prevent handled key events from performing browser fns
    * + return false from your event handler to stop propagation